intel/pmem-csi/README.md

 user-friendly.
 To simplify this, PMEM-CSI provides a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which intercepts the creation of all pods.
-If that pod uses volumes provided by PMEM-CSI, the webhook transparently adds the extended resource request.
+If that pod uses inline ephemeral volumes or volumes with late binding that are provided by PMEM-CSI, the webhook transparently adds the extended resource request.
+PMEM-CSI volumes with immediate binding are ignored because for those the normal topology support ensures that unsuitable nodes are filtered out.

 The webhook can only do that if the persistent volume claim (PVC) and its storage class have been created already.
 This is normally not